Choose a nickname. Philosophers will remember you by this name across devices.

 I am Immanuel Kant—I examine your maxim by the Categorical Imperative: universal law and respect for persons.

-Nietzsche
+Friedrich Nietzsche

 Aphorisms that kick the ladder away.